Last Updated on

 I’ve been asked if I can offer unlimited rounds of revisions until the client is happy and the answer is yes – but after the first two rounds they will be billed at my hourly rate.

-Setting a limit on the amount of revisions ensures that I am creating the best work I can and that the client is communicating what they like and don’t like as best as they can, as to not waste any time.
+Setting a limit on the number of revisions ensures that I am creating the best work I can and that the client is communicating what they like and don’t like as best as they can, as to not waste any time.

 During the logo design process, I explain to the clients why I may have done something a specific way, used a certain color or used a specific font.